daurenswrld/final_sdp/README.md

 ## Running the Code

-To run the code, execute the `if __name__ == "__main__":` block at the end of the script.
-This block creates instances of the various classes, adds cars to the shop, defines payment strategies, and demonstrates customer purchases with different payment options.
+To run the code, clone to your folder using `git clone [https://github.com/daurenswrld/final_sdp]` , then open terminal and use `python3 01.py run` code.

 ## Conclusion